furfurylic/commata/CommataPrimer.md

     stream, or a string (`foo` here), to get a _table source_ object.
- 1. A table source object is a function object that makes a _table parser_ object dedicated to a table handler object (`bar` here) with its inherent knowledge of the grammar of CSV .
+ 1. A table source object is a function object that makes a _table parser_ object dedicated to a table handler object (`bar` here) with its inherent knowledge of the grammar of CSV.
  1. Finally, with its no-parameter invocation, the table parser object consumes the input, parses it as a CSV, and reports parsing events to the table handler.